danieljprice/splash/docs/settings.rst

 Turning arrow heads off for vector plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`sec:vectorplots` can be plotted using arrows without heads using the ``turn
+:ref:`sec:vectorplots` can be plotted using arrows without heads.
+This is
+a follow-up prompt when choosing streamlines or arrows from option 4
-arrow heads on/off`` option in the :ref:`sec:menu-v`.
+in the :ref:`sec:menu-v` (see :ref:`sec:vecstyle`).

 Hiding vector arrows where there are no SPH particles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~